AtakanTurgut/git.controller.doc/README.md

 ```
  ![](pictures/rm-rf.PNG)

-- If we come across a long list that continues, we can move it up or down with the 'arrow keys' from the keyboard.
+- If we come across a long list that continues, we can move it up or down with the `arrow keys` from the keyboard.
-- To exit the list, `'q'' keys must be pressed on the keyboard.
+- To exit the list, `'q'` keys must be pressed on the keyboard.

  ![](pictures/TerminalList.PNG)